 Current offer: 75,000 points after spending $7,500 within three months

 Annual fee: no annual fee

-Why it’s a great offer: While these are two different cards, they have the same sign-up bonuses (which were recently increased) and both don’t have an annual fee, so I’ll cover them in the same section here.
+Why it’s a great offer: While these are two different cards, they have the same elevated sign-up bonuses and both don’t have an annual fee, so I’ll cover them in the same section here.
 The Ink Cash offers 5x points in useful categories (on the first $25,000 spent per cardmember year on office supply stores, internet, cable TV, mobile phones, and landlines), and the Ink Unlimited offers 1.5x points on all purchases.

 For both cards, points can be pooled with the Ultimate Rewards points earned on cards like the Chase Sapphire Reserve® Card, Chase Sapphire Preferred® Card, and Ink Business Preferred® Credit Card.
 Assuming you have one of these cards in conjunction with one accruing premium Ultimate Rewards points, I value the welcome bonuses on these cards at $1,275 each.